HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 ## Adding devices to enumeration

+Adding devices to enumerations is done in `host-controller`.

 To add a device to enumeration (automode) you need to :
 - add the descriptors in `usb_descriptors.c`